St. Peter's Basilica: Overview

 St. Peter's is a church built in the Renaissance style located in the Vatican City west of the River Tiber and near the Janiculum Hill and Hadrian's Mausoleum.
 Its central dome dominates the skyline of Rome.
 The basilica is approached via St. Peter's Square, a forecourt in two sections, both surrounded by tall colonnades.
 The first space is oval and the second trapezoidal.
 The façade of the basilica, with a giant order of columns, stretches across the end of the square and is approached by steps on which stand two 5.55 m statues of the first-century apostles to Rome, Saints Peter and Paul.

 The basilica is cruciform in shape, with an elongated nave in the Latin cross form but the early designs were for a centrally planned structure and this is still in evidence in the architecture.
 The central space is dominated both externally and internally by one of the largest domes in the world.
+Set into the niches of the dome's four gargantuan support piers are colossal statues representing the four major holy relics believed to be held in the basilica: St. Longinus with his spear, St. Helena with the True Cross, St. Veronica with her veil, and St. Andrew, whose skull was possessed by the Vatican until the 20th century.
 The entrance is through a narthex, or entrance hall, which stretches across the building.
-One of the decorated bronze doors leading from the narthex is the Holy Door, only opened during jubilees.
+One of the decorated bronze doors leading from the narthex is the Holy Door, opened only during jubilees.

 The interior dimensions are vast when compared to other churches.
 One author wrote: "Only gradually does it dawn upon us – as we watch people draw near to this or that monument, strangely they appear to shrink; they are, of course, dwarfed by the scale of everything in the building.
 This in its turn overwhelms us."